us0p/pitstop/README.md

 The goal is to apply principles, patterns and concepts related to microservices architecture.

+The goal of this project is to understand microservices architecture components in practice and common technologies utilized to implement and solve microservices challenges and patterns like message brokers, log aggregation, metrics, service discovery and etc.
+To connect all the components in the architecture in compliance with industry standards.
+The secondary goal is to gain familiarity with the Nest.js and Prisma libraries.

+discover common technologies used in microservice architecture, or, common technologies used for central components in a microservices architecture, like, message brokers, event stores, api gateways and more. understand how the DDD model is used in the architecture.

 ## Architecture
 **Vehicle Management Service**
 Functionality: CREATE and READ (list and single by unique ID) vehicles.